Course overview

 Structure of study with key unit highlights

-The MSc Chiropractic (Graduate Entry) will require students to reflect on their own knowledge and identify areas for improvement so a large part of the student’s development will come from their own study.
+The MSc Chiropractic (Pre-registration) will require students to reflect on their own knowledge and identify areas for improvement so a large part of the student’s development will come from their own study.
 However, you will still attend seminars and clinical skills classes to develop your knowledge and skills of diagnosis and patient management.

 Assessment